yourtechmafia/RF-signal-meter/README.md

-# IOT-fingerprint-voting-system
+# IOT-Radio Frequency Meter

-All you need to build an advanced IOT voting machine using Arduino hardware modules and Blynk IOT Cloud.
-Leverages IoT, Blynk Cloud, SD Card and has a secure administrator interface.
+Build a demo IoT rf meter using Arduino hardware modules and Blynk IOT Cloud.
+Reads temperature, humidity and RF signal data from sensors.
+Leverages IoT, Blynk Cloud, and serial monitor.
 Code is well commented for easier editing.

 Here are the list of modules used in this project:

-* Arduino Mega2560 or any Atmel compatible microcontroller.
+* Arduino Uno (ATMega328P) or any Atmel compatible microcontroller.
-* AS608 fingerprint module for fingerprint procedures.
+* DHT11 humidity and temperature sensor.
-* LCD 2004 (20x4 LCD) to display multiple data
+* LM35 temperature sensor for a wide range of temperature.
 * SIM800L for GPRS connection and IoT.
-* 4 x 4 Keypad module for user input.
+* LCD 1602 (16 x 2 LCD) for user data display.